 The show brings to life the famous frontiersman Daniel Boone and his hearty mountain settlers in their struggle to preserve their freedom during the turbulent years of the War for Independence.
 (Note: Show is produced from Mid June to Mid August only).
 (D)

 Day 2 – Grandfather Mountain – Blowing Rock – Pioneer Meal

 Today begins with a local guide on your bus.
 This morning’s first stop is the Emerald Village Gem Mines, a group of real mines in a very pretty mountain setting.
 You’ll have a chance to tour a deep mine, visit the mining museum, search for gems yourself or even pan for gold.

 Then you travel to nearby Grandfather Mountain, at over 6,000 feet of elevation it’s awe inspiring.
 The adventurous in your group can walk the mile high swinging bridge.
 You can also visit wildlife habitats of black bears, river otters, cougars, bald eagles, golden eagles and white-tailed deer.
 A picnic lunch is included here.

 Also featured this afternoon is the view from Blowing Rock an immense cliff 4,000 feet above sea level overhanging Johns River Gorge 3,000 feet below.
 This evening you have dinner at the Hickory Ridge Living History Museum.
-Enjoy a real Pioneer Meal, music and a tour of the musuem.
+Enjoy a real Pioneer Meal, music and a tour of the museum.
+(B,L,D)

-Following this afternoon of reminsicing on the Andy Griffith Show you group will either return to Boone for overnight, or we will position you in a more convenient city for tomorrow’s travel home.
+Following an afternoon reminiscing about the Andy Griffith Show, your group will either return to Boone for the night, or we will position you in a more convenient city for tomorrow’s travel home.
+(B)